-As I sat in bed, nervously chewing my lip, obsessing over the seconds as they trickled by, I tried to prepare myself for a rejection from my top college choice.
+As I sat in bed, nervously chewing my lip, obsessing over the seconds as they trickled by, I tried to prepare myself for a rejection or a deferral from my top college choice.
 I had spent the last few weeks attempting to harden myself to the idea.
 I’d been very cautious about telling people where I had applied.
 Only my closest friends knew where I had applied ED (Early Decision), and for that at least, I am grateful.
 However, despite everything, I still believed that I’d be accepted.

 So, when the clock struck 8:00 p.m., I kicked my family out of my room and logged onto my school portal.
 It took a moment before I was ready to click the link for my admission decision, but when I did, I read the first sentence of the four-paragraph message.
-I my college application had been deferred.
+My college application had been deferred.

 My College Application, Deferred